Leichhardt Bus Depot: History

 The depot is also home to the Roads & Maritime Services barrier transfer machine that moves the central barrier on Victoria Road between the Gladesville and Iron Cove Bridges.

 As part of the contracting out of region 6, operation of Leichhardt depot passed from State Transit to Transit Systems on 1 July 2018.

-As of November 2022, it has an allocation of 237 buses.
+In January 2025, it had an allocation of 198 buses.

 Design

 As a tram depot, its design had some unique features such as the roller doors, and ancillary store and workshop buildings plus: